Minionana/career-pal/README.md

 - Personalized mentorship
 - Career coaching tools

-# How to Run?
+## How to Run?
-Just go to
+Just go to https://career-pal.vercel.app/ and check it out for yourself!